OUR USERS HAVE BEEN HIRED BY

 This question allows you to better understand the company’s expectations from you and if they offer any help or resources for new hires.
 Make it known that you are excited about career growth and opportunities.
 This shows you are looking for long term employment.

 What’s the most important thing I can do to help in my first three months?

 This question shows the hiring manager your motivation to contribute from day one.
 It also gives you a glimpse into whether you are expected to jump right into the role or will you be offered training opportunities at the start.

 Is there a work-from-home option offered?

-Given the recent pandemic, this is an important question as working from home has become more common.
+Given changes in the workplace, this is an important question as working from home has become more common.
 Most often, this information will be listed in the job description.
 Pay careful attention to whether it suggests the role is an onsite location, remote or hybrid opportunity.

 Don’t ask about bonuses and pay raises